th3-s7r4ng3r/SPEN-To-PC-WindowsApp/README.md

 - **IP Address Display:** The app displays the computer's IP address for connection reference.
 - **Navigation Panels:** Different panels, such as Home, Settings, and About, are available for users to navigate through the app.
 - **Key Capture:** Users can customize single-click and double-click actions by capturing keypress events.
+- **Check Updates:** At the event of launching the application, it checks the [backend server](https://github.com/th3-s7r4ng3r/SPEN-To-PC-Backend) for updates.
-- **Advanced Installer:** For distributing the application, Advanded Installer for Visual Stuido is used to build the setup files.
+- **Advanced Installer:** For distributing the application, Advanced Installer for Visual Studio is used to build the setup files.

 ## Developer Guide